Best Pest Control For Garden Pests (Mooresville Exterminators)

 One of the first things you can do is to remove piles of leaves where pests can hide.
 Trim down weeds, remove decaying matter that pests and diseases can be living in while in your garden.
 You can also turn over the soil in your garden to break apart clumps of soil regularly.
 This will eliminate any living spaces for these insects.

 Another way to eliminate pests in the garden is to use dormant spray.
 Experienced farmers do this to keep away destructive pests and diseases or put them under control.
 However, use this around the months of February and March, when the plants are dormant.
-Also, make sure to carefully follow instructions so that you would not end up killing your entire garden and that of your neighbor’s.
+Also, make sure to carefully follow instructions so that you would not end up killing your (and your neighbor's) entire garden.

 Birds can also control pests.
 Place a birdbath in the garden or grow plants that will attract birds, like sunflowers.